blockd/blockd-server/README.md

 release HelloWorld
 ```

 That will let go of the lock.

-You can verify with another lock command.
+From this simple functionality you can more easily coordinate resources between multiple applications distributed between many hosts.

 Notes
 -------------